- Tour the famous pyramids and Sphinx in Giza

 Day 5: Cruise to the Temple of Edfu

-Today, the cruise continues down the river to Kom Ombo.
-The Temple of Sobek and Haroeris at Kom Ombo was dedicated to the crocodile god (Sobek) and falcon god (Haroeris).
-Many of the walls of its courts, halls, sanctuaries, and rooms are still intact, along with wall carvings and statues.
-In the afternoon, the cruise continues to Aswan, where you'll spend the night.
+The cruise continues down the river to Kom Ombo.
+In this town, you'll get to tour its eponymous temple, which dates to the second century BCE.
+This unique double temple was dedicated to two deities: the crocodile god (Sobek) and the falcon god (Haroeris).
+Many of the walls of its courts, halls, sanctuaries, and rooms are still intact, as are wall carvings and statues.

-Day 7: Travel to the Remarkable Abu Simbel Temples
+Day 7: Day Trip to Abu Simbel Temples

 Wake up early and leave Aswan on a 3.5-hour drive to another of Egypt's awe-inspiring historical marvels.
 This time, you'll visit the magnificent Abu Simbel Temples, a pair of massive rock-cut temples built by the Egyptian king Ramses II around 1264 BCE.
 Despite their relatively remote location in the deserts near the border with Sudan, they are one of the most popular sites in the country and a testament to the grandeur of ancient Egyptian architecture.

 After the tour, you'll return to Aswan, where you can enjoy another activity, like visiting the famous Botanical Garden at Kitchener's Island, in the middle of the Nile River.

 Day 8: Fly to Cairo, Optional Activities